Discover more from Healthy Rich

 An easier way to manage your money and achieve your goals is to pay yourself first, so it doesn’t matter where the rest of your dollars go.

 Paying yourself first means allocating portions of your income toward your commitments and goals automatically.
-For example, saving 10% of every paycheck or automating debt payments.
+For example, saving a portion of every paycheck or automating bill payments.

 An easy way to pay yourself first is through automation, which works great if you’re paid through a regular paycheck, especially by direct deposit.
-Set up direct deposit to split your paycheck between a savings and checking account, schedule bills and debt payments to auto-pay, and set up an automatic contribution to investment accounts.
+You could set up direct deposit to split your paycheck between a savings and checking account, schedule bills and debt payments to auto-pay, and/or set up an automatic contribution to investment accounts.

 9. Focus on what’s coming in, not on what’s going out